 Power BI is currently the leading solution in the data analysis tools market; its simplicity in the data cleanup and formatting and the ease of getting data from third-party software tools through native integrations, connectors, APIs, and more, makes it one of the top solutions.

 Feeding Power BI with data coming from the software tools where the work from other areas is managed facilitates the data analysis and BI.
 For example, suppose the Developers team has many projects in Jira.
-In that case, two apps will bring that information to Power BI, one to track these projects based on specific attributes - to get statistics such as the number of projects, dates, statuses, etc., and another app will extract this data from Jira to Power BI without further effort.
+In that case, two apps will bring that information to Power BI, one to track these projects based on specific attributes - to get statistics such as the number of projects, dates, statuses, etc., and another app will extract this project data from Jira to Power BI (it's available for Cloud or Data Center) without further effort.

 The Desktop option is recommended when getting started with Power BI.
 It's more basic than the cloud version (according to the Gartner report) and offers good possibilities from the start.
 For later stages, it's possible to upgrade to complete plans, depending on your needs.